 Lapa Rios, Osa Peninsula

 The Osa Peninsula is one of the best places to go in Costa Rica.
-Lapa Rios is one of the pioneers of ecotourism in Costa Rica and likely one of the most famous lodges in the country.
+Lapa Rios is one of the pioneers of ecotourism in Costa Rica and is likely one of the most famous lodges in the country.
 It’s one of the best places to stay in Costa Rica for families.
-It’s located in the Osa Peninsula and considered one of the most biodiverse locations in the world.
+It’s located in the Osa Peninsula and is considered one of the most biodiverse locations in the world.

-All the rooms here have outdoor showers, private decks with fantastic views, and screen walls allowing for the sounds of nature to enter the room.
+All the rooms here have outdoor showers, private decks with fantastic views, and screen walls allowing the sounds of nature to enter the room.
 This isn’t the place you come if you want air conditioning and televisions.
-Rather Lapa Rios is a sanctuary for nature lovers who want to immerse themselves into the Costa Rican jungle.
+Rather Lapa Rios is a sanctuary for nature lovers who want to immerse themselves in the Costa Rican jungle.

 Latitude 10 Resort, Santa Teresa